oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 @tailwind utilities;
 ```

-This will complete the setup of tailwinds.
+This will complete the setup of Tailwind CSS.

 ### Create the Supabase client